Our Members

 Technical Director: Alejandro López Vidal (alopez@andece.org)

 ANDECE is the association representing the Spanish precast concrete industry.
 Its main goal is to develop R&D activities in the production of precast concrete products.
-ANDECE is composed of more than 500 factories which production represents more than 70% of the total turnover of the Spanish precast concrete industry.
+ANDECE comprises more than 1,000 companies, whose production accounts for over 70% of the total turnover of the Spanish precast concrete industry.

 P.O.
 Box 381 (Etelaranta 10), FI-00131 Helsinki